-- 7.1 The work to deliver Option One is estimated to cost approximately \$558,000.
-The work to deliver Option Two is estimated at \$378,000.
-These costs do not factor in the cost of existing officer time, including project management, property, urban design, transport, sustainability, planning and commercial expertise, that would need to be utilised to support the project. - 7.2 Implementation of the remainder of the project, subject to the outcomes of the feasibility investigations, would need to be confirmed in conjunction with the delivery strategy.
+7.1 The work to deliver the feasibility investigations is estimated to cost \$558,000 including additional resourcing equivalent to one additional full-time resource.
+This does not factor in the cost of existing officer time, including project management, property, urban

+- design, planning and commercial expertise, that would need to be utilised to support the project. - 7.2 Implementation of the remainder of the project, subject to the outcomes of the feasibility investigations, would then need to be confirmed in conjunction with the delivery strategy.